More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Methodology

 \subsubsection{Selection of Environments}

-We consider two different environments for the survey: the café and the office.
-These environments represent distinct contexts, one social and one professional, in which photography is taken and might also be shared.
-Privacy expectations are usually lower in café due to the co-presence of strangers and a sense of privacy through anonymity.
-On the other hand, people in office environment has clear roles, often handle professional or sensitive information, leading discomfort to take photos and share in social media.
+We consider two survey environments: a café and an office.
+These represent distinct social and professional contexts, both communal spaces where photos may be taken.
+Privacy expectations are usually lower in cafés due to the sense of privacy through anonymity.
+In offices, clear roles and the handling of sensitive or private information can make people uncomfortable with taking and sharing photos on social networks.